RituPande/ctc/README.md

   <b> Figure 3.
 Path Constraints  </b>
   </p>

  Since the number of valid paths can be expotential, the mechanism to find the best path uses dynamic programming approach like the ***Viterbi Algorithm***.

+ ---

- The training algorithm goes as follows:
+ Model training goes as follows:

  1. Perform the forward pass of the model to get Y<sub>k</sub> for k = 1 to n, where n = number of input symbols.
  2. Extract only the output symbols from Y<sub>k</sub>